 Outreach

-The SSR2-RT believes outreach to the ICANN community and beyond will be a key component of its approach given the global reach of the DNS.
+The SSR2-RT believes outreach to the ICANN community and beyond will be a key component of its approach given the global reach of ICANN’s mission.

 As such the SSR2-RT will work with all communities to ensure they can interact directly with the RT or that the RT can attend key community events to present the work of the RT and hear input from those communities (subject to SSR2 budget requirements).